History History

 A scandalous marriage

-To prepare him for his task as a leader, Tshekedi sends his nephew to receive the best possible education abroad, in London and Oxford in particular.
-One year, he is surprised to receive a letter informing him of his plan to marry an Englishwoman, Ruth Williams.
-Not accepting this project, Tshekedi explains to his nephew that as a future chief, he must put the interests of his people before his own.
-Seretse opposes and evokes the right to marry whom he wishes.
-However, the British government subtly intervened in this story and declared Seretse unfit for the chieftainship, exiling him for six years, while inviting him to London.
-The British also banished Tshekedi and replaced him with a chief of their choice.
+To prepare him for his task as leader, Tshekedi sends his nephew abroad for the best possible education, first to Oxford for a year, then to London.
+He is surprised to receive a letter informing him of his plans to marry an Englishwoman, Ruth Williams.
+Not accepting this plan, Tshekedi explains to his nephew that, as a future leader, he must put the interests of his people before his own.
+Seretse disagrees, arguing that he has the right to marry whomever he wishes.
+However, the British government subtly intervenes and declares Seretse unfit for the chieftainship, exiling him for six years while inviting him to London.
+The English also banished Tshekedi and replaced him with a chief of their choice.
 The Bamangwato, as usual, resisted peacefully, campaigning in England and refusing to pay taxes.
-But they were then subjected to a wave of severe repression by the British authorities
+However, they were soon subjected to a wave of severe repression by the British authorities.

 1956